CIBC-Internal/python/Doc/library/xml.etree.elementtree.rst

 Parsing XML
 ^^^^^^^^^^^

-We'll be using the following XML document as the sample data for this section:
+We'll be using the fictive :file:`country_data.xml` XML document as the sample data for this section:

 .. code-block:: xml